 The Cross Bay Ferry will operate from the same terminal locations as last season.
 In Tampa, the ferry will depart from the dock at the Tampa Convention Center, and in St. Petersburg from the dock at North Straub Park, near the Vinoy Marina.
 First departures from St. Petersburg will start at 4:45 p.m. on Wednesdays and Thursdays, 10 a.m. on Saturdays, and 11 a.m. on Sundays.
 Final departures from Tampa will be at 10:45 p.m. on Wednesdays and Thursdays, 11 p.m. on Fridays and Saturdays, and 7:30 p.m. on Sundays.

 The Cross-Bay Ferry is a regional collaboration between Hillsborough County, Pinellas County, the City of Tampa, and the City of St. Petersburg.
 Beginning this year, Hillsborough County becomes the lead governmental sponsor, taking the reins from the City of St. Petersburg.

-Carrying uptown 149 passengers at a time between two cities
+Carrying up to 149 passengers at a time between two cities

 “Hillsborough County is proud to take the lead on continuing this unique regional partnership,” said Hillsborough County Commissioner Pat Kemp.
 “We are glad to be expanding this popular ferry service while also laying the foundation for permanent ferry service in Tampa Bay.
 Together, we are providing residents and visitors with a fast, fun and affordable way to travel between our communities.”